ascott1/ethical-web-dev/web-apps-for-everyone/03-accessibility.md

 ### WCAG conformance

-The WCAG 2.0 is separated into three levels of conformance, based on success criteria that is defined in the [WCAG 2.0 specification](https://www.w3.org/TR/WCAG20/):
+WCAG 2.0 is separated into three levels of conformance, based on success criteria that is defined in the [WCAG 2.0 specification](https://www.w3.org/TR/WCAG20/):

 - Level A – Level A provides basic web accessibility support.
 This meets all Level A success criteria, or provides an alternate content version that does.
 - Level AA – Level AA addresses the most common accessibility issues.
 This meets all Level A and Level AA success criteria or provides an alternate content version that does.